zeromq/dafka/README.txt

 ### Stores

-Partition are distributed to the Dafka Cluster which consists of Dafka Stores.
+Partitions are distributed to the Dafka Cluster which consists of Dafka Stores.
 Each partition is replicated to each store for fault tolerance.

 ### Producer